raghav-kk26/Finance-tracker/README.md

 # Finance-tracker
 # Student Finance & Expense Tracker

-This is a Python based project made to help students manage their personal finances.
+This project is made to help students manage their personal finances.
 The program allows users to record income and expenses, view transactions within a specified date range, and analyze financial summaries.
 The project uses a CSV file for data storage and Matplotlib for optional graphical visualization.

 ## Features
 - Add new income or expense